 Here is a bit of the Rolling Stone review: “For Pink Floyd, space has always been the ultimate escape.
 It still is, but now definitions have shifted.
 The romance of outer space has been replaced by the horror of spacing out… Animals is Floyd’s attempt to deal with the realization that spacing out isn’t the answer either.
 There’s no exit; you get high, you come down again.
 That’s what Pink Floyd has done, with a thud.”

 Once again critics were proved wrong as Animals is many Floyd fans’ favourite.
 It is also interesting to note that Johnny Rotten’s position was slightly rocked when Floyd drummer Nick Mason later went on to produce The Damned’s 1977 album “Music For Pleasure”.

 And forty years later, it’s message continues to resonate.

-Read Colleen’s blog about Pink Floyd ‘Wish You Were Here’ here.
+Read More: Listening to Pink Floyd ‘Wish You Were Here’